rydeckik/activity01-course-tools/day03-rstudio-r/activity01-day03-slr.md

 12. Based on the histogram, does the nearly normal residuals condition appear to be violated?
 Why or why not?

-Yes, the residuals appear to be approximately normal in their distribution (there is a slight skew to the left).
+**Answer:** No, the nearly normal residuals condition does not appear to be violated.
+There does appear to be a slight skew to the left, but the criteria is “nearly normal”.
+So, all things considered, I think the condition is met.

 **Constant variability**:

 13. Based on the residuals vs. fitted plot, does the constant variability condition appear to be violated?
 Why or why not?

-The constant variability condidion appears to be met.
-There is no discernable shape in the residuals vs. fitted plot (snowstorm!).
+**Answer:** The constant variability condidion appears to be met.
+There is no dicernable shape in the residuals vs. fitted plot (snowstorm!).